Remodel Cost Estimator

-The center of the living space features a fireplace which heats the entire house.
+The center of the living room features a fireplace that heats the entire house.
 The middle of the roof features a big chimney.
-Overlapping shingles or clapboard on the external walls and diamond-shaped, lead-paned windows are other staple components in these styles.
+Overlapping shingles or clapboard on the external walls and diamond-shaped, lead-pane windows are other staple components in these British colonial styles.

 German colonial-style homes come with steeply pitched roofs that include side gables and a centrally located chimney.
 Symmetrical, arched windows grace both sides of the house.
-Some other common elements comprise stone walls which are thick, sturdy, and insulated.
+Some other common elements comprise stone walls that are thick, sturdy, and insulated.